Private Fostering

 Unfortunately, when we think of private fostering we often think of Victoria Climbié.
 However, a private fostering arrangement can be a positive response from friends and the local community to a family in need of support.

-Examples when a child might be or become privately fostered include:
+Examples of when a child might be or become privately fostered include:

 • if the parent has chronic ill-health, is in hospital or in prison;